Financial planning tools and services to put you on the path to the future you want

 If you don’t need the income a RMD provides, then it might make sense to convert your traditional accounts to a Roth.

 There are a lot of factors that go into Roth conversions.
 The above rules of thumb may be directionally useful, but it is better to calculate potential conversions in light of your overall financial situation.
 Learn about using the Roth Conversion Explorer, part of the NewRetirement Planner, to model conversions against the details of your own financial situation and goals.

 When you take money out of a traditional account and convert it to a Roth account, you will owe taxes on the amount you convert.
 You need to be sure that you can afford this expense.

-NOTE: Many people convert small amounts one year at a time to spread out the tax burden.
+NOTE: Many people convert small amounts each year to spread out the tax burden.
 You do not need to convert an entire account.